The deadly new coronavirus has reached the US. Here's how to protect yourself - Local News 8

 Across the US, scientists are trying to create a vaccine for the new virus.
 But don’t expect it anytime soon.

-Separately, scientists in Texas, New York and China are also trying to create on a vaccine, Peter Hotez, a vaccine scientist at Baylor College of Medicine in Houston.
+Separately, scientists in Texas, New York and China are also trying to create on a vaccine, said Dr. Peter Hotez, a vaccine scientist at Baylor College of Medicine in Houston.

 But the challenge is daunting.